 - A psychology team which performs both developmental assessments for the children (who are at risk for developmental delays) and attachment therapy.

 - A nutritionist who works with each family to promote healthy lifestyle choices.

-The focus is on providing young parents with the tools to stay healthy, build resiliency, help attain stability, create strong family bonds, and to help parents continue to pursue academic and employment goals.
+The focus is on providing young parents with the tools to stay healthy, build resiliency, attain stability, create strong family bonds, and continue to pursue academic and employment goals.

 Watch the video below to meet our Teen Parent Program team!